avk1943/Gemini-Quizify/README.md

 ## Features

-- **AI-Generated Assessments and Quizzes:** Utilizing artificial intelligence, the tool will dynamically generate quizzes and assessments based on user-provided documents, such as textbooks and scholarly papers.
+- **AI-Generated Assessments and Quizzes:** The tool utilizes artificial intelligence to dynamically generate quizzes and assessments based on user-provided documents, such as textbooks and scholarly papers.
 - **Instant Feedback:** Users will receive immediate feedback on their quiz performance, allowing them to quickly identify areas of strength and areas needing improvement.
 - **Comprehensive Explanations:** Detailed explanations will be provided for each question, enabling users to understand the reasoning behind correct answers and learn from mistakes.
 - **Tailored Learning Experience:** The quizzes will be customized to the content of the user-provided documents, ensuring relevance and alignment with the topics being studied.